mattyoung101/team-dv-2019/README.md

 - components/
     - eMD: contains the Embedded Motion Driver, which is no longer used.
 All InvenSense files in this directory are licensed under their own license, the rest (e.g. simple_imu.*) are under the main repo's license.
     - mpl: InvenSense Motion Processing Library, no longer used.
-    - vl53l0x: ST's VL53L0X LRF driver and docs, the [ESP32 port](https://github.com/kylehendricks/esp32-vl53l0x)
+    - vl53l0x: ST's VL53L0X LRF driver and docs.
+We use Kyle Hendrick's [ESP32 port](https://github.com/kylehendricks/esp32-vl53l0x).
 - docs: contains various bits of documentation, templates, etc
-- ls_slave: contains the Arduino project which runs on the Arduino Nano light sensor slave device
+- ls_slave: contains the code which runs on the Arduino Nano light sensor slave device
-- main: contains the main code that runs on the ESPs
+- main: contains the main code that runs on the master and slave ESP32
 - openmv: contains the code that runs on our camera, the OpenMV H7
 - scripts: contains various Python scripts for generating code and simple debugging
     - midis: contains MIDI files to be converted and played on the robot